France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

 Shaping your library will be much easier if you can test it along the way.

-In the folder `module_testing`, a subfolder `test-example` contains an exercise that tests the `blockly-example` library.
-Make a copy of this folder, changing `example` to `myLib` or your actual name as usual.
-Then go into your new folder.
+In the folder `module_testing`, a subfolder `test-template` contains an exercise that tests the `blockly-template` library.
+Make a copy of this folder, changing `template` to `myLib` or your actual name as usual.
+Then enter your new folder.

 In the file `index.html`:
 * change the `window.stringsLanguage` value to the code of the user language you want, e.g. `'en'`;
 * ensure the `importModules-*.js` included script is the one you chose at the previous step;
-* at the end of the `importModules(…)` statement, change `blockly-example` to the name of your importing rule;
+* at the end of the `importModules(…)` statement, change `blockly-template` to the name of your importing rule;
 * you may specify a title for your task in the `<title>` and `<h1>` tags, and user instructions in the `<div id="taskIntro">` tag.

-In the `task.js` file, change the word `example` to the name of your library.
+In the `task.js` file, change the word `template` to the name of your library.

 From there, you can open the file `index.html` in your browser and have fun with the three effectless blocks.